-- · Run tests automatically or in an interactive mode - Repeat tests - · Display or save test results - · Run thorough tests to introduce additional test options to provide extra information about the failed device(s) - · View status messages that inform you if tests are completed successfully - · View error messages that inform you of problems encountered during testing - CAUTION: Use the system diagnostics to test only your computer.
-Using this program with other computers may cause invalid results or error messages. - NOTE: Some tests for specific devices require user interaction.
+- · Run tests automatically or in an interactive mode - Repeat tests - Display or save test results - · Run thorough tests to introduce additional test options to provide extra information about the failed device(s) - · View status messages that inform you if tests are completed successfully - View error messages that inform you of problems encountered during testing i NOTE: Some tests for specific devices require user interaction.
 Always ensure that you are present at the computer terminal when the diagnostic tests are performed.